All Episodes

 That's the sad reality.

-We always appreciate the uh good work you're doing sharing it with us.
+We always appreciate the good work you're doing, sharing it with us.

-Uh this is gonna be a process, and as we move forward, every time we're getting more information, and the story becomes clearer and clearer about an abuse of power.
+And as we move forward, every time we're getting more information, and the story becomes clearer and clearer about an abuse of power, systematic abuse of power and corruption at the highest levels of government.

 Joel, hi, how are you?